 I unexpectedly bought a house earlier this year, and launched rather quickly into the process of updating it – mainly for things like electrics and plumbing, but also with a new kitchen and flooring, which was an exciting bonus.

-I’d have said I had fairly solid creative and domestic rituals, a reasonable morning routine and a good way of getting through my household chores to leave me time to keep my businesses and blogs going, and keep up with my day job as well.
+I’d have said I had fairly solid creative and domestic rituals.
+A reasonable morning routine has been in place.
+I’ve got a good way of getting through my household chores.
+One that leaves me time to keep my businesses and blogs going, and keep up with my day job as well.

 So when I agreed moving in with Mum & Dad would be better than camping in my unheated home, I was confident I’d manage everything without a wobble.
 My kitties have come with me and have settled in well to indoor living.